Things to do in the Isle of Man

 Photo Credit: The Gaiety Theatre

-It’s still in operation now as an entertainment venue, or you can take a guided tour.
-Although, I believe the tour only runs during peak periods (April to September).
+It’s still in operation today as an entertainment venue, or you can take a guided tour.
+I believe the tour only runs during peak periods (April to September).

-Fun Fact: Watch out for seat B14 which an old lady allegedly haunts.
+Fun Fact: Watch out for seat B14 which is said to be haunted by an old lady.

 16. Onchan Pleasure Park

-Perfect for little kids and big kids alike, Onchan Pleasure Park is a massive park located at the North end of Douglas bay.
+Onchan Pleasure Park is a massive park located at the North end of Douglas bay.
+It’s ideal of you’re travelling as a family with little ones.

 You’ll find all kinds of attractions here, including a boating lake, go-kart track, playground, crazy golf, and soft play area, to name but a few.
-It’s a guaranteed fun-filled day out for all the family.
+It’s a guaranteed fun-filled day out.

 17. Tea & G&T at The Tea Junction